 Is that why it’s so highly-priced?
 It comes down to four other factors that altogether make Kona coffee the unique, sought-after beverage it is!

 It’s Grown in a Very Limited Radius

-Most coffee beans are grown all over the world because it’s more cost-effective this way.
+Most coffee beans are grown all over the planet because it’s more cost-effective this way.
 That’s not the case with Kona coffee beans at all.
 Not only are they harvested in only one part of the United States–Hawaii–but within Hawaii, a one-mile area is dedicated to growing and brewing the beans.
-This expanse of land is only 30 miles.
+The coffee plantation expanse of land is only 30 miles.

 It’s known, quite appropriately, as the Kona Coffee Belt.